Vlahaka/Unified-framework/AEH_v4_Updated.md

 > The universe expands not from an initial explosion, but through continuous intake of mass-energy from a parent black hole.
 > This process defines dark energy as the **curvature growth** of the internal universe.
 > AEH now frames the cosmos as **a growing child**, not a one-time event.

+### 🔚 Terminal Phase: Black Hole Decay and the End of External Growth

+As predicted by Hawking radiation, the parent black hole from which our universe originates will eventually decay.
+This decay marks a critical structural transition:

+- **Causal Decoupling**: Once the black hole decays, the channel through which matter and spacetime curved into our universe is severed.
+- **End of Growth**: No further intake from the parent universe means the internal universe stops expanding.
+The structural engine of curvature feeding is gone.
+- **Stable Continuation**: Despite the cessation of growth, the internal universe persists with its own memory, energy, and entropy balance.
+Stars continue to burn, galaxies evolve, and consciousness may still exist.
+- **Final Trajectory**: Over immense time:
+  - Entropy rises toward maximum.
+  - Energy disperses.
+  - Structure degrades.
+  - The universe reaches thermal equilibrium (heat death) or collapses depending on internal asymmetries.

+> The black hole’s death is not the end of the universe—
+> it is the end of its **external nourishment**.
+> From that moment, the universe is **on its own**, moving toward structural stillness.